MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 In this article, you'll connect to an event hub and ingest data into Azure Data Explorer.

-For information about ingesting from Event Hubs, see [Connect to event hub](ingest-data-event-hub-overview.md).
+For information about ingesting from Event Hubs, see [Azure Event Hubs data connection](ingest-data-event-hub-overview.md).

 ## Prerequisites